An ad-free and cookie-free website.

-We show how SUM stock compares to 2,000+ US-based stocks, and to peers in the Non-Energy Minerals sector and Construction Materials industry.
+We show how SUM stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Ready-Mix Concrete Manufacturing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Summit Materials is a leading vertically integrated materials-based company that supplies aggregates, cement, ready-mix concrete and asphalt in the United States and British Columbia, Canada.
 Summit is a geographically diverse, materials-based business of scale that offers customers a single-source provider of construction materials and related downstream products in the public infrastructure, residential and non-residential end markets.
 Summit has a strong track record of successful acquisitions since its founding and continues to pursue growth opportunities in new and existing markets.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.

 Rankings below represent percentiles from 1 to 100, with 1 being the lowest rating of risk.

 Stocks with higher beta exhibit higher sensitivity to the ups and downs in the market. (↑↑)